Take control of your stress and protect your heart

 Daily meditation can reduce your risk of heart attack and stroke.

 A study published in the Journal of the American Heart Association showed that daily meditation can reduce your risk of heart attack and stroke.
-Another study presented last year showed that heart attack patients can boost recovery and post-op stress by listening to 30 minutes of music a day.
+Another study showed that heart attack patients can boost recovery and post-op stress by listening to 30 minutes of music a day.

 Aerobic exercise that gets your heart pumping can also reduce cortisol and adrenaline, making you feel more relaxed.
 And have you ever heard of a “runner’s high”?
 That positive feeling comes from your body producing endorphins, which are chemicals in the brain that help improve your mood.